ashvalejohn/tactile/README.md

 ___
 ## Clickable Items
 Tactile's coolest feature is the ability to click directly on something you like in an image.
 Like her jacket? *Click it*.
 Want to know more about those shoes? *Click 'em*.
-Tactile lets editorial photos ~* come to life *~.
+Tactile lets editorial photos ✨come to life✨.

 This clickable magic is build using an [HTML image map](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/map), which renders like this:
 ```html